Can a Bailiff clamp my car?

 How long can the vehicle be clamped for?

-A vehicle that is immobilised cannot be removed to the vehicle pound unless a period of not less than 2 hours have elapsed.
+If a bailiff clamps your vehicle, he cannot remove it unless a period of not less than 2 hours have elapsed.
 The relevant legislation is Regulation 18.5 of the Taking Control of Goods Regulations 2013.
 Legislation does not provide a maximum period that a vehicle can be immobilised for.
 If the vehicle is subject to finance, it is fairly common for it to be immobilised for a period of up to 2-3 days.
 This appears to be an acceptable practice.
-This period of time also allows the enforcement agent to make enquiries with the finance company.
+This period of time allows the enforcement company to make enquiries with the finance company.
 It also gives you time to raise the funds to pay the debt without the added burden of a removal fee of £110 and storage charges being applied.

 Unfortunately, we have received many reports of finance companies instructing the enforcement agent to remove the vehicle to their pound.
 This is usually because of arrears under the agreement.